 The Mindful Scientific Writing Course is now closed for enrolment.
-The next edition will be in autumn 2021, so if you are interested sign in in the button above to stay updated.
+The next edition will be in 2022, so if you are interested sign in in the button above to stay updated.
 It is an ONLINE 10-week program for early-career scientists (PhDs, postdocs, and assistant professors) that want to write an experimental paper (with the classical IMRaD structure), and develop a strategy to write with confidence and less stress.
 After two editions, I decided increase the length of the program, but you'll have access to all the videos in case you want to go faster!
 Here below you can have a preliminary look at the three main outcomes you’ll get from this course:

 Do you struggle to start writing?

 Get this free pdf with 6 tips to motivate yourself to start writing, and doing so with focus and confidence

 A strategy to write ALL your experimental articles.
 If you never took a scientific writing course, I recommend you to find one!
 Of course, I would like to see you signing with this one.
 But if you are not sure, please, find one that suits you.
 You won’t regret ;) In this course, I will provide you with a step-by-step guide that you can use over and over to write your full manuscripts.
 I will also give you tips to avoid the most common mistakes when writing.